kidestw/alx-system_engineering-devops/0x00-shell_basics/README.md

-cp -rua *.html ../  copies all html files from the current directory to the parent directory. mv [[:upper:]]* /tmp/u moves all files beginning with an uppercase letter to the dorectory /tmp/u rm *~ deletes all files in the current working directory that end with ~
+cp -rua *.html ../  copies all html files from the current directory to the parent directory. mv [[:upper:]]* /tmp/u moves all files beginning with an uppercase letter to the dorectory /tmp/u rm *~ deletes all files in the current working directory that end with ~ mkdir -p welcome/to/school creates directories welcome/, welcome/to/ and welcome/to/school/